What is the Delta Programme?

 Three Delta Plans

-The Cabinet has decided to cluster all measures and projects implemented under the Delta Programme into Delta Plans: the Delta Plan on Flood Risk Management, the Delta Plan on Freshwater Supply, and (with effect from 2017) the Delta Plan on Spatial Adaptation.
+The Cabinet has decided to cluster all measures and projects to be implemented under the Delta Programme into Delta Plans: the Delta Plan on Flood Risk Management, the Delta Plan on Freshwater Supply, and (with effect from Delta Programme 2018) the Delta Plan on Spatial Adaptation.
 The measures may involve adaptations of the physical system, such as dyke improvements or pumps, as well as spatial reservations for future measures or instruments to promote desirable behaviour.
 In addition, regional measures may be incorporated into the Delta Plans.

 Funding and Delta Fund

 We must continue to work on knowledge development and innovation.
-For this reason, the Delta Programme has set up a Water and Climate Knowledge and Innovation Programme, together with the Ministry of Infrastructure and the Environment, the Ministry of Economic Affairs, the Foundation for Applied Water Research (STOWA), the Netherlands Organisation for Scientific Research (NWO), the Royal Netherlands Meteorological Institute (KNMI), the Netherlands Environmental Assessment Agency (PBL), Deltares, the independent research organisation TNO, Alterra, universities, and the Top Sector Water.
+For this reason, the Delta Programme has set up a National Water and Climate Knowledge and Innovation Programme (NKWK), together with the Ministry of Infrastructure and Water Management, the Ministry of Agriculture, Nature and Food Quality, the Ministry of Economic Affairs, the Foundation for Applied Water Research (STOWA), the Netherlands Organisation for Scientific Research (NWO), the Royal Netherlands Meteorological Institute (KNMI), the Netherlands Environmental Assessment Agency (PBL), Deltares, the independent research organisation TNO, Alterra, universities, and the Top Sector Water.
 By remaining a world leader in the field of water management, we can make our own country optimally water-resilient and climate-proof, thereby creating opportunities for the Dutch home market to make its mark at the international level.

 The Delta Programme approach has now become an export product in itself: the Dutch Delta Approach is attracting a great deal of interest worldwide.
 Various countries have called upon the Dutch government and business community to help them implement the Delta Programme approach to address their own taskings.